scikit-hep/awkward/CONTRIBUTING.md

 There are two kinds of releases: (1) `awkward-cpp` updates, which only occur when the C++ is updated (rare) and involves compilation on many platforms (takes hours), and (2) `awkward` updates, which can happen with any bug-fix.
 The [releases listed in GitHub](https://github.com/scikit-hep/awkward/releases) are `awkward` releases, not `awkward-cpp`.

 If you need your merged pull request to be deployed in a release, just ask!

+When making an `awkward` release (2), the following manual steps must also be taken:
+- Attaching the `headers.zip` from the `deploy.yml` workflow to the release artefacts.
+- Adding a `doc/switcher.json` entry for new minor/major versions.